The Federal Government will Become America's Model Employer for the 21st Century.

 Developing senior leaders in the U.S. Government through Leadership for a Democratic Society, Custom Programs and Interagency Courses.

-When you have a change in family status, including a change in marital status, you may enroll, change from Self Only to Self and Family, or change from one plan or option to another.
+When you have a change in family status, including a change in marital status, you may enroll, increase your enrollment, or change from one plan or option to another.
 You must submit your enrollment change from 31 days before to 60 days after the change in family status.

 You can find more information about adding new family members in the FEHB Handbook.